Home Projects COTA Australia – for older people

 Sophia Petrov, National Manager Policy Engagement COTA Australia, shared:

-“We’ve been working with people aged 50 and over for more than 7 decades across a range of different areas and one of the most pervasive things we see is the increase in ageism.
+“We’ve been working with people aged 50 and over for more than seven decades across a range of different areas and one of the most pervasive things we see is the increase in ageism.

 “Older people receiving aged care services tell us that they want to have more control over what happens in their lives, and so that’s what our project will aim to deliver.